-Company's overall approach to environmental, health and safety matters.
-The Environmental, Health & Safety Committee continues to operate in tandem with the Corporate Governance & Compensation Committee through sequential meetings and overlapping membership.
+The Environmental, Health & Safety Committee's role is to oversee, monitor, assess and review the Company's overall approach to environmental, health and safety matters.
+The Environmental, Health & Safety Committee operates in tandem with the Corporate Governance & Compensation Committee through sequential meetings and overlapping membership.

 The role of the Executive Committee is to exercise all the powers of the Board when the Board is not in session and, for such purposes, the Board has delegated all of its powers to such committee.
-The exercise of these powers and their delegation by the Board is subject always to the requirements of the CBCA, any other applicable statutes and laws and the Shareholders Agreement.
+The exercise of these powers and their delegation is subject always to the requirements of the CBCA, any other applicable statutes and laws, as well as the Shareholders Agreement.
 The Executive Committee exercises its powers in accordance with certain guidelines and limitations set forth in its mandate and in terms of reference related thereto.